Arthroscopic knee surgery helps WNBA star return to form

 “Mentally, having a knee issue makes you not as confident on the court,” Quigley said.
 “The discomfort is always on your mind.”

-UChicago Medicine is the official medical provider and major sponsor of the WNBA’s Chicago Sky basketball team, providing comprehensive player- and patient-centered services including cardiac screening, orthopaedics and sports medicine, women’s health and primary care.
+Quigley sought the expertise of official medical provider and major sponsor of the WNBA’s Chicago Sky basketball team, providing comprehensive player- and patient-centered services including cardiac screening, orthopaedics and sports medicine, women’s health and primary care.

 After examining her knee and results from her MRI, Athiviraham determined Quigley had a significant tear in her lateral meniscus, the band of cartilage responsible for stabilizing the knee.
 He recommended arthroscopic surgery to repair the tear.